QuentinDess/ddd-vue-todo/README.md

 # task-manager

-Todo app following principle of Clean Architecture with vue typescript
+Todo app following principle of Clean Architecture and DDD with vue typescript

 ## Design :